celoyd/potato/docs/quickstart.md

 Let’s do some spatial things for the readers who want to see how fun that can be.
 Suppose we want to compare Ripple’s output to Maxar’s default pansharpening.
 We could use [QGIS](https://www.qgis.org/), [`rio`](https://rasterio.readthedocs.io/en/stable/cli.html), or other tools, but for this example let’s try `gdalwarp` (from the GDAL package).

-First we’ll draw a box around the corner of Yeşilvadi Park that’s visible in the image on [geojson.io](https://geojson.io).
+First we’ll use [geojson.io](https://geojson.io) to draw a box around the corner of Yeşilvadi Park that’s visible in the image.
 Copy and paste the JSON (in the sidebar on the right) into a file named `box.json`, or use mine:

 ```bash
 cat << EOF > box.json